noperator/spindrift/README.md

 - [x] Add weather report
 - [x] Load backup streams in order of preference
 - [ ] Merge screenshot scripts
+- [ ] Consolidate config files into a single JavaScript file, if possible